StefanSchippers/xschem_sky130/stdcells/README.md

 ## GOAL
-Provide a set of digital logic gates that can be used with xschem and seamlessly simulated using the Skywater 130 PDK simulation SPICE models.
+Provide a set of digital logic gates that can be used with xschem and seamlessly simulated using the Skywater 130 PDK as well as other foundry provided simulation SPICE models.
 Allowing verilog simulation directly from Xschem is another goal.

 ## SYMBOL DRAWINGS
 ![list of gates](https://github.com/StefanSchippers/xschem_sky130/blob/main/stdcells/doc/gates.png)